RISC-KC/basic_rv32s/guidelines/development_log.md

 I requested tests for all four, but CC84 asked to do only one; we settled on two cases:
 - misaligned PC and misaligned data memory address.

 It’d be best to cover them all, but it seems heavy right now; given the effort already spent, I accepted that for the moment.
-I could just do it myself…
+I could just do it myself...

 We discussed improving the repository file structure, and concluded that making separate folders for each of RV32I37F through 50F will lead to too much duplication.